gantry/docs/pages/02.gantry4/01.basics/01.key-features/docs.md

 * __Joomla ACL support__

-  Gantry can advantage of the great new ACL support in Joomla 2.5 [^1].
+  Gantry can advantage of the great new ACL support in Joomla.

 * __Automatic per-browser-level CSS and JS control__